 You want to make sure your throat spray does not contain alcohol or menthol, which are found in throat sprays for people who have a sore or dry throat from a cold or related sickness.

-Throat Lozenges and vocal sprays for those with sore throats also often have a numbing ingredient in them which helps you to ease the pain and discomfort that can come with a sore or irritated throat.
+Throat Lozenges and vocal sprays for those with sore throats also often have a numbing ingredient, which helps ease the pain and discomfort that can come with a sore or irritated throat.

 The popular numbing ingredient used in these candies is benzocaine, which you want to avoid as a performer for a reason that isn't known well enough in the singing community, so I want to spread the news!